Oreoluwa-IVT/Attendace-Machine-with-RFID-and-RFID-Tags/README.md

 # Using RFID Tags

-###### I got to assemble and code an atmega328pu Micro controller to read data from an RFID Tag with a few friends.
+###### This project aims to make census and attendace capturing easier.
+Here, student RFID tags are used rather than writing.

 ## Installation Process